 Do note that this trap does not simply capture pests.
 It is lethal to every rodent deciding to stroll inside for a quick snack.
 Judging from my personal experience, a single trap will catch you two to four squirrels per week.

-4. 18 LB Contrac Blox Rodent Control Rodenticide Kills Mice & Rats – the Best Poison Bait for Ground Squirrels
+3. Contrac Blox Rodent Control Rodenticide – the Best Poison Bait for Ground Squirrels

 This poison offers the perfect balance between good-smelling bits of yummy rodent food and paraffin – a particularly effective, yet safe-ish pest killer.
 The bait lasts for a long time.
 There is no need to refill traps for one and a half to two months.